Chan Zuckerberg Initiative: Education

-The Chan Zuckerberg Initiative invested $24 million in Andela, a startup focused on training software developers in Africa through a bootcamp and four-year fellowship program which pairs their trainees with U.S. companies needing development help.
+The Chan Zuckerberg Initiative invested $24 million in Andela, a startup focused on training software developers in Africa through a boot camp and four-year fellowship program that pairs their trainees with U.S. companies needing development help.
 The Chan Zuckerberg Initiative led the company's Series B funding.

+In 2016, Chan and CZI co-founded The Primary School, a non-profit organization that promised to provide K–12 education, prenatal care, early childhood education, primary health care, and other programs and services for free to residents in East Palo Alto, California and the surrounding areas.
+She served as the emeritus board chair of the school.
+In 2022, The Primary School received approximately $8 million in donations, and in 2023, the school recorded nearly $4 million in contributions.
+In April 2025, CZI announced that it was closing The Primary School's East Palo Alto and San Leandro (East Bay) campuses at the end of the 2025-2026 school year "due to a lack of funding".
+Chan did not attend meetings announcing the tuition-free school's closure, and parents are uncertain about what's next for their children.
+As part of the school's closure announcement, CZI pledged $50 million over five years to "parent engagement programs, early childhood education and health care services" in "the East Palo Alto, Belle Haven, and East Bay communities".

-In September 2016, Indian education startup Byju's's announced raising $50 million in a round co-led by The Chan Zuckerberg Initiative and Sequoia Capital, along with investors Sofina, Lightspeed Venture Partners, and Times Internet.
+In September 2016, Indian education startup Byju's announced raising $50 million in a round co-led by The Chan Zuckerberg Initiative and Sequoia Capital, along with investors Sofina, Lightspeed Venture Partners, and Times Internet.
 The funding has been raised to fuel their international expansion.